Skip to navigation Skip to content

 • Select Validate

-• The new Medicare card record has been successfully updated in the Consumer Directory Maintenance System (CDMS), Medicare number is displayed
+• The new Medicare card record has been successfully updated in the Consumer Directory Maintenance System (CDMS), Medicare number will show

 • Select Update

-• The newborn is now enrolled on the Medicare card and the Amend Medicare Card Details screen displays
+• The newborn is now enrolled on the Medicare card and the Amend Medicare Card Details screen will show

 If contact was: